On the absence of percolation in a line-segment based lilypond model: Absence of backward percolation and statement auxiliary results

-These assumptions turn out to be sufficient to prove our main result. \begin{theorem} If conditions \emph{(SH)} and \emph{(US)} are satisfied, then with probability $1$ the set $\hco^{(\infty)}(X,x)$ is finite \fa $x\in X$. \end{theorem} \begin{remark} In addition to considering percolation in the direction of descendants it is natural to ask the question about percolation in the direction of ancestors.
-Once percolation in the direction of descendants is ruled out, one can define a mass-transport that moves mass from any points of a cluster to the uniquely determined cycle in which the descendant-directed percolation becomes stuck.
-The occurrence of ancestral percolation would result in some bounded areas receiving an infinite amount of mass, while the amount of mass leaving any bounded area has finite expectation; this contradicts the mass-transport principle. \end{remark}

-A rough sketch of the proof of Theorem~\ref{mainProp} goes as follows.
-We start by considering the DWRE on $X^{(1)}$.
-For large $s$, all but a sub-critical set of sites are $s$-good and therefore the configuration in the corresponding boxes will only be influenced by sprinkling close to that box.
+A rough sketch of the proof of Theorem~{\hyperref[part2]{\ref*{mainProp}.\ref*{part1}}} goes as follows.
+We start by considering the lilypond model on $X^{(1)}$.
+For large $s$, all but a sub-critical set of sites are $s$-good and therefore the configuration in the corresponding squares will only be influenced by sprinkling close to these squares.
 First, we add those sprinkled points whose effects we cannot control well in the sense that $A^\p_s$ is not satisfied.
-This will increase slightly the sub-critical clusters formed by those boxes for which we only have little information about the behavior of the DWRE.
-However, since the sprinkling is of very low intensity, these enlarged clusters will still be sub-critical.
-Note that we have so far held back the sprinkling inside the boxes satisfying $A^\p_s$ and due to their special nature we can precisely control the effects of adding them to the system. \Ip, any purported infinite path must also be infinite before adding the final sprinkling.
+This will increase slightly the sub-critical clusters formed by those squares for which we only have little information about the behavior of the lilypond model.
+However, since the sprinkling is of very low intensity, these enlarged clusters are still sub-critical.
+So far, we have held back the sprinkling inside the squares satisfying $A^\p_s$ and due to their special nature we can precisely control the effects of adding them to the system. \Ip, any purported infinite path must also be infinite before adding the final sprinkling.
 However, a path in the lattice that is killed with probability bounded away from $0$ each time it hits a site in the super-critical cluster, will be killed eventually.

-The above argument is made rigorous in Section~\ref{ideaSec}.
-Moreover, it can also be used to see that the number of hops until a walker is stopped exhibits at least exponentially decreasing tail probabilities.
+The preceding argument is made rigorous in Section~\ref{ideaSec}.
+Moreover, it can also be used to see that the number iterations until a cycle is reached exhibits at least exponentially decreasing tail probabilities.